Teacher stabbed to death by pupil in France: reports

 - Published

-A high school student has allegedly stabbed a Spanish teacher to death in a school in the French town of Saint-Jean-de-Luz.
+A high school student has reportedly stabbed a Spanish teacher to death in a school in the French town of Saint-Jean-de-Luz.

 Authorities have confirmed that police are on the scene with the local prosecutor.